See all categories

 Schools are a front line service.

-Do you avoiding engaging with transgender people because of worries about saying the wrong thing?
+Do you hesitate when engaging with trans people because you don’t want to say the wrong thing?

 Need to support SEND kids to learn about sexuality and gender?